8.6. Exercises: Interfaces and Polymorphism¶

 Iterating through the

-fields).Before: After: Vanilla Chocolate Chocolate Red Velvet Red Velvet Rocky Road Rocky Road Strawberry Sorbet Strawberry Sorbet Vanilla
+flavorslist before and after the sort shows the results.
+(The output below displays just thenamefields).Before: After: Vanilla Chocolate Chocolate Red Velvet Red Velvet Rocky Road Rocky Road Strawberry Sorbet Strawberry Sorbet Vanilla

-does NOT have to implement the Comparator
+Note that Main does NOT have to implement the Comparator interface.

 This only needs to happen in the class that actually uses the compare